 Move that air

 What are the most obvious signs of mold in a home?
 The answer is wet walls and doors.
 Many bathroom fans only vent to the space between ceiling joists, creating an environment for mold and dampness that can damage walls and ceilings.
 Make sure your new fan vents completely to the outside of your house.
 Also you should consider buying a new bathroom carpet, click here for more info here and check the best bathroom carpets.
+Mold testing info is important for selecting appropriate mold remediation procedures.

 Unfortunately, even properly installed fans that push the moist outdoors can carry away a lot of heated air as well.
 A clever solution to this problem is a heat-exchange ventilator that uses outgoing air to warm the cold incoming air.
 Such units cost about $250 uninstalled, twice the price of a standard fan.
 Whatever fan you have, avoid an on-off switch; it’s too easy to forget to turn it off.
 Replace it with a timer switch or, better yet, buy a new fan unit with a motion- or humidity-sensing switch.